By Dr Raghuram Y.S. MD (Ay).

 - Properly following Trayopasthamba – Rules and regulations laid on Diet, Sleep and Celibacy

-- Nidana Parivarjana (Avoiding the causative factors) – Avoid taking foods and activities which disturb the 3 Dosha’s (Vata, Pitta and Kapha) which are the primary culprits in the causation of Hypertension.
+- Nidana Parivarjana (Avoiding the causative factors) – Avoid taking foods and activities which disturb the equilibrium of 3 Dosha’s (Vata, Pitta and Kapha) which are the primary culprits in the causation of Hypertension.
 3 Dosha balancing diet (good, healthy, fresh and balanced nutrition) – should be taken on a regular basis (predominant in fruits and vegetables).
 Mainly excessive cold or hot, dry or oily, stale, preserved and packed foods, spicy, sour, heavy to digest foods and junks should be avoided.

 Internal treatments (Antah-Parimarjana)